M0JXD/axeii_loader_native/README.md

 ## Notes

 I have only tested on Linux Mint 22.2 with an Axe-FX II MkII.
-A gcc bug with -02 optimisations messes up the sysex checksum calculation, so the base is built with -01.
+A GCC bug with -02 optimisations messes up the sysex checksum calculation, so the base is built with -01.
 When detecting MIDI devices in both the CLI and GUI versions, it will stop looking/counting after five devices.
 I can improve this to check all devices but will require reworking some aspects.
 Please open an issue if you need this fixed, otherwise I'm happy to leave as is.